amorenew/record_mp3_plus/README.md

  end
 ```
 for macOS permission_handler doesn't support macOS yet so I used
-`dependency_overrides` which allow me to use an open PR with macOS support
+`dependency_overrides` which allows me to use an open PR with macOS support
 check the example pubspec.yaml

 ### Example